 Now, It’s time to pick a CLEAN blending brush and blend everything we just did for a smooth, beautiful color transition effect.

 Don’t forget to blend towards the fake “thick eyeliner” with an eyeshadow line we did, to enhance the lifted look.

-And once we finished, I’m removing the eye pad and It looks like this.
+Once we finished, I removed the eye pad, and It looks like this.

 Eye makeup for mature eyes: Step 3 Eyelashes